Smoking isn't allowed in any enclosed workplace, public building or on public transport in the UK.

 A small number of exemptions apply.
 These include certain private dwellings, designated bedrooms in hotels or guest houses, designated rooms in care homes, hospices and prisons, offshore installations, designated rooms in certain research and testing facilities, specialist tobacconists and performers.

-- Display at least one legible 'no smoking' sign
+- Display at least one legible 'no smoking' sign in all workplaces and vehicles

 - Take reasonable steps to ensure that staff, customers, members and visitors are aware that premises and vehicles are legally required to be smokefree